 I certify and disclose the exact platinum materials for every limited edition print that I sell.
 A test with an XRF X-Ray fluoroscopy scope can validate that my prints are accurately disclosed.

 Collectors and curators know that making a platinum print is a delicate and elusive art form that requires significant skill and knowledge.
 There are no shortcuts to mastering the platinum printmaking process.
-I chose to master my craft and by combining my skills and expertise with the most beautiful materials.
-I create platinum prints that I am very proud to exhibit and share with others.
+I chose to master my craft using traditional artisan methods and only work with the finest materials.

 PLATINUM PRINTING OVERVIEW